 Rest Days for Runners: How to Do It Right

 Remember the proverb that we learned as children, “all work and no play makes Jack a dull boy”?
 As it turns out, this holds true for running and other sports as well.
 As tempting as it is to run every day, your rest days are as important as your training days.
-Although this might sound counterintuitive, having dedicated rest days in your training schedule will help in your recovery and performance.
+Although this might sound counterintuitive, having dedicated rest days for runners in the training schedule will help in recovery and performance.
 Let’s find out how.

 There’s a limit to how much physical training stress the human body can adapt to.
 Each athlete is unique in their tolerance of high training stress, and it’s deeply influenced by the time they devote to rest and recovery.
-Rest days for runners are therefore, vital.
+Therefore, rest days for runners are vital.

 Why do we need rest days?